Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \subsection{Influence of the number of subdomains}

 We study now for both the 2D and 3D configurations the influence of the number of subdomains \(\mJ\) on the number of iterations to reach a set tolerance with a domain \(\Omega\) growing in size.
 Specifically, the size of the domain is chosen to grow like \(\mJ^{1/d}\) where \(d\) is the dimension of the ambient space, in order to keep a fixed size (in terms of the number of degrees of freedom) for the local subproblems.
 In 2D the domain is a disk of radius increasing from \(R=\sqrt{2}\) to \(R=16\) as the number of subdomains increases from \(\mJ=2\) to \(\mJ=256\).
 In 3D the domain is a sphere of radius increasing from \(R=1\) to \(R=4\) as the number of subdomains increases from \(\mJ=2\) to \(\mJ=128\).
+In both cases, the wavenumber is \(\kappa=1\).
 Notice that for this test case, despite the fact that the size of the problem increases, the number of points per wavelength is kept constant.
 As a result the pollution effect is not taken into account here.
+There are a total of \(\#\Edge=113\;627\) degrees of freedom in 2D and \(\#\Edge=49\;877\) degrees of freedom in 3D for the largest \(\mJ\).
 The results are provided in Figure~\ref{fig:weak_scaling}.

-The growth of the number of iteration to reach the set tolerance also appears to scale like \(\mJ^{1/d}\) and the phenomenon seems to apply to all the transmission operators considered.
+The growth of the number of iteration to reach the set tolerance also appears to scale like \(\mJ^{1/d}\) and the phenomenon seems to apply to all the transmission matrices considered.
 This non-optimality is expected and can be understood in this wave propagation context from the fact that the waves (hence the information) need to travel longer distances as the size of the global domain increases.
 Such an observation motivates the search for optimal solvers immune to this effect, for instance using multi-level techniques and coarse spaces somehow mimicking algorithms used for elliptic systems.
 However, in this work, we did not pursue in this direction.